Prag8855/aab/content/guides/blue-card.md

 ### Make a tax declaration

-Your immigration expenses are [tax-deductible](/glossary/steuerlich%20absetzbar).
+Your immigration expenses are [tax-deductible](/glossary/steuerlich%20absetzbar), so keep all your receipts.
 At the end of your first year, make a [tax declaration](/glossary/Steuererklärung).
 You will pay less [income tax](/glossary/Einkommensteuer).

 ## Where to get help

 **[Where to ask immigration questions ➞](/guides/questions-about-berlin#immigration-questions)**

+The *Ausländerbehörde* can answer your questions, but they are very hard to contact.
+They can take months to answer.
+Sometimes they don't answer at all.

 **[How to contact the Ausländerbehörde ➞](/guides/berlin-auslanderbehorde-appointment#contact-the-auslanderbehorde)**